Travelling with a disability

 The CBSA will:

-- help place and retrieve personal items on a counter for inspection, if you must undergo more extensive clearance
+- help place and retrieve personal items on a counter for inspection if you must undergo more extensive clearance

 Know your rights

-The Canadian Transportation Agency has developed regulations to ensure that travel is accessible in modes of transport under federal jurisdiction (all air services, as well as most rail, bus, and ferry services).
-The Accessible Transportation for Persons with Disabilities Regulations (ATPDR) are also applicable to the Canada Border Services Agency and provide a set of specific and legally-binding accessibility requirements on services, technical standards for equipment, communications, training, and security and border screening.
-Specifically, CBSA is subject to Parts 1 and 5 of the ATPDR.
+The Accessible Transportation for Persons with Disabilities Regulations (ATPDR) are also applicable to the CBSA and provide a set of specific and legally-binding accessibility requirements on services, technical standards for equipment, communications, training, and security and border screening.
+Specifically, the CBSA is subject to Parts 1 and 5 of the regulations.

 Related links